JARED oN THE ISSUES

 - MODERNIZE WYOMING'S ECONOMY

 Coal fired power plants are closing all over America.
 World oil markets are in sharp decline.
-The COVID-19 Pandemic forced business closures across the state.
-Countless Wyomingites lost their jobs.
-Rebuilding Wyoming's economy is going to take work.
-As a small business owner, I know the impacts firsthand.
-As a Legislator, I have been involved from day one, through direct contact with the Governor, Executive Agencies, other Legislators, local businesses, our people, and even as a participant in the 2020 Special Legislative Session.
+Washington D.C. policies are failing us.
+Inflation and gas prices are out of control.
+Families are struggling to make it all work.
+As a small business owner, I know the impact firsthand.
+As a Legislator, I have served your through two Special Sessions on COVID-19 and the economy.
 My leadership skills are tested and proven.
-Now is the time for tested and proven experience to lead us through rebuilding.
+Now is the time for tested and proven experience to lead us through rebuilding and strengthening our economy.
 Wyoming's tomorrow means a modern economy with a modernized workforce.
-My service on the Blockchain Task Force and as Chairman of the Select Committee on Blockchain, Financial Technology, and Digital Innovation Technology is helping to shape the way for that new economy.
+My service on the Blockchain Task Force and as Chairman of the Select Committee on Blockchain, Financial Technology, and Digital Innovations is helping to shape the way for that new economy.
 I hope you will join me in continuing to dream big for Wyoming's future.

 ENERGY & MINERAL INDUSTRIES